Dems seize on Cohen plea deal to push off Kavanaugh hearings, call Trump 'unindicted co-conspirator'

 "I don’t know what Judge Kavanaugh has to do with any of this,” he told reporters.

-Fox News’ Jenny Buchholz and Jason Donner contributed to this report.
+Fox News’ Jenny Buchholz, Jason Donner and The Associated Press contributed to this report.